ksu-cs-textbooks/cis301/content/5-chapter/5_2-predSyntax.md

 ### Existential quantifier

- The `∃` quantifier, called the **existential quantifier** and read as *there exists*, lets us make statement that pertain to AT LEAST ONE individual in a domain.
+ The `∃` quantifier, called the **existential quantifier** and read as *there exists*, lets us write propositions that pertain to AT LEAST ONE individual in a domain.

 `∃ n P(n)` means: there exists at least one individual `n` (in some domain) where `P(n)` is true.
 You can again think of it as a foreach loop: